 In this context, it should be noted that buying a house without regard for soil conditions can cause a very large number of problems if one or more contaminants are found in the soil.
 This will result in a long-running battle between buyers and sellers to avoid having to pay the costs required for soil decontamination.

 Buyers will then have to prove that there is a hidden defect and the sellers will have to prove the opposite.
-In addition, the steps required with insurers to obtain compensation can be tedious and not always conclusive.
+Besides, the steps required by insurers to obtain compensation can be tedious and not always conclusive.

 Once again, you should not believe that selling without a legal guarantee will protect you from lawsuits.
 Indeed, a prosecution motivated by the discovery of what could be considered in court as a hidden defect cannot be ruled out.

-It is therefore with the aim of avoiding all the problems caused by the presence of contaminated soil that a soil test must be carried out.
+It is therefore intended to avoid all the problems caused by the presence of contaminated soil that a soil test must be carried out.
 After all, as the saying goes: better safe than sorry!